 * Click on them for a larger view!

-The image above for instance, is a collage intended to say the word OTTAWA.
-I made it with elements I photographed at the Parliament building.
-This is without doubt the most significant building in the city.
+The building of the Canadian Parliament is without doubt the most significant building in the city.
 For those who don’t know, Canada is part of the Commonwealth system, so the parliament is similar to what you find in London, UK.